-The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping and there are no sensitive areas or natural areas to be preserved on site and the site is located on Sun Mountain Avenue, which is designated as a Major Collector roadway.
+The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping.
+Also, the site is located on Seward Meridian Parkway, which is designated as an Arterial roadway, and Old Matanuska Road, which is a Major Collector roadway.
 Signage will be reviewed for consistency with Title 16 at time of submittal of sign permit.